kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 cAdvisor is structured to collect metrics on an interval, which is appropriate for a stand-alone metrics collector.
 However, many functions in the kubelet are latency-sensitive (eviction, for example), and would benifit from a more "On-Demand" metrics collection design.

 ### Proposal
-I propose to use this set of core metrics, collected by the kubelet, and used solely by kubernetes system compenents to support resource feasibility checking and resource management on the node.
+This proposal is to use this set of core metrics, collected by the kubelet, and used solely by kubernetes system components to support resource feasibility checking and resource management on the node.

 The target "Users" of this set of metrics are kubernetes components.
 This set of metrics itself is not designed to be user-facing, but is designed to be general enough to support user-facing components.